redox-os/redox/HARDWARE.md

 Due to incomplete USB support, desktops are generally not recommended.

-- Sound support is incomplete and disabled by default
 - USB support is incomplete
 - Wireless networking is not supported